the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 The `renderer.create()` function creates a snapshot of your App component.
 It renders it virtually, and then stores the DOM into a snapshot.
 Afterward, the snapshot is expected to match the previous version from the last test.
 This is how we make sure the DOM stays the same and doesn't change anything by accident.

 Let's add more tests for our independent components.
-First, the search component:
+First, the Search component:

 {title="src/App.test.js",lang=javascript}
 ~~~~~~~~